-The Tama rely on farming and breeding cattle for their livelihood.
-The Sungor, the Abu Sharib and the Mararit, however, are mostly settled shepherds, and plant only small-scale gardens.
-Since these groups own the most livestock, they have the most manure fertilizer, which makes their annual crop yield higher than the other groups.
+The Abiyi Mararit rely on farming and raising cattle for their livelihood.
 Their main crops include millet, sorghum, sesame, peanuts, okra, onions, chilies, watermelons, and various other vegetables.

-Because of the sandy, hilly topography and the shortage of rainwater and ground moisture in Sudan, the only agriculture possible for those groups is dry farming.
+Because of the sandy, hilly topography and the shortage of rainwater and ground moisture in Sudan, the only agriculture possible for the Abiyi Mararit is dry land farming.
 Their livestock includes camels, cattle, goats, and sheep.
 These provide milk and other dairy products, along with wool and leather.
 These tribes also hunt guinea, fowl, and gazelles for meat.
 One of their main dishes is millet served with various sauces, especially goat meat, okra, and onions.

 Due to the poor natural resources and economic conditions of the region, some of the Tama migrate from their home territories, searching for work elsewhere, usually in the Nile Valley.
 Some modern occupations include jobs as clerks, teachers, tailors, drivers, automobile mechanics, and middlemen in trade.